jzhousz/iano/Release/Readme.txt

 To have a smooth experience using BIOCAT,  4G and more RAM are suggested.

-To run BIOCAT, the command is:
+To run the cross-platform verion BIOCAT, the command is:

-   java -Xmx4G -jar biocat.jar
+   java -Xmx4G -jar biocat/biocat.jar

 The above command assumes that the computer has enough RAM to set the Java heap size to 4G.
 The user may adjust the parameter according to the hardware.

+The command is in the biocat.bat or biocat.sh for your convenience.

 Sample Set